-The Agency Model
+The Agency Model Is Broken.
+Here’s What Works Instead.

-The Agency Model Is Broken — Here's What Works Instead
+The Agency Model Is Broken.
+Here’s What Works Instead.

-The agency model hasn't failed loudly.
+The agency model did not fail loudly.

-It failed quietly.
+It collapsed quietly.

-And yet:
+And still:

-• clients are dissatisfied,
+• clients are dissatisfied

-• rewrites happen constantly,
+• rewrites become normal

-• trust erodes after every engagement.
+• trust gets thinner after every engagement

 This is not a quality problem.